magdalena-horowitz/Interactive-Lab-Hub/Lab 3/README.md

 Planty: "Thanks for watering me for 4 seconds!
 Now pet me!"

+_Maggie presses button and Planty speaks again_

+Planty: "I need more pets, not enough!"

-_Maggie presses button and Planty shows a smiley face on the screen_
+_Maggie presses button again and this time Planty shows a smiley face on the screen

 Planty: "I am happy now, thanks!
 For more information, scan the QR code to learn more about me!"